colanetbiz/github-pages-with-jekyll/_posts/2019-02-22-First Post.md

 title: "A Blog on GitHub.
 Really?"
 date: 2019-02-22
 ---
+For some reason, I can't change the config file.
+Can I change this?

 Step 6: Create a blog post Do not merge yet!
 This pull request looks great so far.
 You've just edited the _config.yml file!
 We have some more work to do to create your blog site.
 You can continue to make commits on your colanetbiz-patch-1 branch and the pull request will update automatically.
 Activity: Add some content to your blog
 	1.